vanngocthuyla/Data_Analysis/about.md

 permalink: /about/
 ---

 Ph.D.
-Candidate in Illinois Tech, Chicago, USA
+Student in Illinois Tech

 ### More Information